NO BAD DAYS® started a long time ago in what was then a small fishing village at the very end of the Baja Peninsula.

-In 1996, starting out with the original No Bad Days palm tree decals, some shirts, caps and keychains, Tom distributed his No Bad Days products to small mom and pop gift shops, surf shops in the San Diego and Orange County areas of California.
-In early 2000, Tom lost his battle with cancer, leaving the No Bad Days legacy to his son, Scott Sample. [ Tom Sample's other sport in Baja - racing dune buggies and dirtbikes. ]
+In 1996, starting out with the original NO BAD DAYS® palm tree decals, some shirts, caps, and keychains, Tom distributed his NO BAD DAYS® products to mom and pop stores, and surf shops in the San Diego and Orange County areas of California.
+In early 2000, Tom lost his battle with cancer, leaving the NO BAD DAYS® legacy to his son, Scott Sample.

 Scott picked up where his father left off, selling apparel and decals to those same small stores in late 2000.
-His first company car was a black 1930 DeSoto 3-window Business Coupe.
+His first company car was a black 1930 DeSoto 3-Window Business Coupe.
 It was his daily driver and was used to deliver his products locally.
-That old DeSoto was also used to tow the No Bad Days trailer to the Kobey's Swapmeet where he sold tees, shirts, hats, decals and test marketed new products on weekends.
+That old DeSoto was used to tow the NO BAD DAYS® trailer to the world famous Kobey's Swapmeet at the Sports Arena where he sold tees, golf shirts, hats, jackets, decals, accessories, and test marketed new products on weekends.

-[ Supersized Original Palm Decal on the 1930 DeSoto Coupe.
-Scott's first delivery vehicle and PR-publicity machine! ] Seeing the popularity of his brand growing, Scott started his first website in 2001.
-No Bad Days also made an appearance at trade shows like Magic in Las Vegas, ASR (Action Sports Retailer) Trade Expo at different locations, participated in fundraisers like The Tuna Challenge for the Make a Wish Foundation, and Life Rolls On events.
-With the website in place and generating more sales, as the brand was introduced to a broader audience, it became clear that people from all walks of life loved what NO BAD DAYS® stood for. . .
+Seeing the popularity of his brand growing, Scott started his first website in January of 2001.
+NO BAD DAYS® also made an appearance at trade shows like Magic in Las Vegas, ASR (Action Sports Retailer) Trade Expo at different locations, participated in fundraisers like The Tuna Challenge for the Make a Wish Foundation, and Life Rolls On events.
+With the website in place and generating more wholesale and retail sales, the brand was introduced to an even broader audience.
+It became clear that people from all walks of life loved what NO BAD DAYS® stood for. . .
 Doing what we love, and loving what we do, while being eco-friendly as much as possible!

-As time goes on, and the NO BAD DAYS® brand continues to grow, we're adding more diverse product line and forming strategic partnerships through licensing agreements with companies that are proven leaders in their industries.
+As time goes on, and the NO BAD DAYS® brand continues to grow, we're adding more diverse product lines and forming strategic partnerships through licensing agreements with companies that are proven leaders in their industries.
 The brand sold in big box department stores like JCPenneys, in college and university stores, in liquor stores, convenience stores, restaurants, hotels, island resorts, and wineries.
 The brand has even gone viral on social media several times.
-To be expected, business continues to grow with no end in sight.
-We are committed to continually developing more diverse products that will appeal to a much broader market.
-After all, who couldn't embrace our message . . . who wouldn't want to have NO BAD DAYS . . .
+To be expected, business continues to expand with no end in sight.
+We are committed to developing, evolving, and staying relevant.
+After all, who couldn't embrace our message . . . who wouldn't want to have NO BAD DAYS® . . .